IevaDivane/IevaDivane/README.md

 <p align="center">:sunny: I’m enjoying the frontend world and a little bit touched backend.</p>

  <p align="center">:woman_student: The latest knowledge I gained is React, Vue and Angular.
-SCSS is my favorite <span style="font-style: italic;">[girly thing]</span>, but I am willing to learn and make beauty in code as well.
+SCSS is my favorite <i>[girly thing]</i>, but I am willing to learn and make beauty in code as well.
 Skilled in HTML, SCSS, JavaScript and TypeScript</p>

  <p align="center">📫 There is my LinkedIn profile.
 Feel free to contact me - <a href="https://www.linkedin.com/in/ieva-divane/">Linkedin</a> </p>